Sn3pcity/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the content of the /etc/passwd file.
+Write a script that displays the third line of the file iacta.

+The file iacta will be in the working directory